mSparks43/PSVR-SteamVR-openHMD/Readme.md

 # SteamVR Plugin for OpenHMD Drivers
-Modified version of https://github.com/ChristophHaag/SteamVR-OpenHMD with updated openHMD and some pull requests for PSVR, otherwise building should be the same use cmake3 rather than cmake on RH/CentOS builds, cmake defaults to version to and this uses version 3 which is a different command.
+Modified version of https://github.com/ChristophHaag/SteamVR-OpenHMD

+  Updated openHMD and some pull requests for PSVR, otherwise building should be the same

+  use cmake3 rather than cmake on RH/CentOS builds, cmake defaults to version 2 and this uses version 3 which is a different command on RH/CentOS.

 # Status/TODO